jmarkowski/webapp-template/README.md

 This is made possible from `RELOAD_ARG` in the `docker-compose.yaml` file.

+## Changing the Container Name

+To change the container names so that they are not simply `webapp_applicaton` and `webapp_proxy`, you will need to make changes to two files:

+*  `./docker-compose.yaml`
+*  `./reverse-proxy/nginx.conf`

+Only within these files are the container names referenced.

 # Development Without Docker

 These are the instructions for developing the python application in the